Invoice Payment Terms | Definitions, Strategies & Processes

 What are invoice payment terms?

-60% of invoices are paid late, according to the Export-Import Bank of the United States (EXIM).
-That creates a significant cash flow deficit for many businesses, which is not a positive sign for long-term growth, prosperity, or profitability.
+39% of invoices sent by UK companies were paid late in 2019, according to research by MarketFinance.
+With £34,286 owed in late invoices for the average business, that’s a significant amount of cash to be missing from your balance sheet.
+Weak cash assets on your balance sheet are not a positive sign for the long-term growth, prosperity or profitability of your company.

-To combat late payment, it’s essential to clearly define when you expect your customers to pay you, and make this a contractual element of your invoices.
+To combat this, it’s essential to clearly define when you expect your customers to pay you, and make this a contractual element of your invoices.
 This, in a nutshell, is the function of payment terms.

 Your payment terms should be included in any contract your draw up with a customer, and should be clearly visible on every invoice you send out.
-Your terms should outline:
+Your terms will outline:

 When you expect to be paid – Whether you expect the customer to pay upon receipt of the invoice, or within a week, or within a month, etc.